OBachuri/HB42-A-Maze-ing/README.md

 The task:
 - Create 2d maze with thin wall,
-- Place pattern "42" in the maze,
+- Place the "42" pattern in the maze,
 - Find the shortest path between enter and exit,
 - Show the maze and the shortest path,
 - Write the maze and the path in a file.